fardinbarashi/PublicRepos/Windows/ADFS/Change Public Cert/README.md

-On the ADFS Server:
+# On the ADFS Server:

-    Import the new SSL certificate in the computers „MY“ certificate store.
+1. Import the new SSL certificate in the computers MY certificate store.
-    Run a elevated Powershell to get the thumbprint of the certificate.
+2. Run a elevated Powershell to get the thumbprint of the certificate. cd cert: cd localmachine cd my dir

-    cd cert:
-    cd localmachine
-    cd my
-    dir

-    Identify the thumbprint in the output.
-In my case: 1E8B377DD54B7650612C98E4B8816501B4BB4985 Switch ADFS service communication certificate to the new SSL certificate with this cmdlet

-    Set-AdfsCertificate -Thumbprint 1E8B377DD54B7650612C98E4B8816501B4BB4985 -CertificateType Service-Communications
+3. Identify the thumbprint in the output.

+4. Switch ADFS service communication certificate to the new SSL certificate with this cmdlet Set-AdfsCertificate -Thumbprint ThumbPrint -CertificateType Service-Communications

-    Set the ADFS SSL certificate with this cmdlet and proof it with netsh
+5. Set the ADFS SSL certificate with this cmdlet and proof it with netsh Set-AdfsSslCertificate -Thumbprint ThumbPrint

-    Set-AdfsSslCertificate -Thumbprint 1E8B377DD54B7650612C98E4B8816501B4BB4985

-    netsh http show sslcert
+6. Verifiy that the new SSL cert is in the ADFS-Apps netsh http show sslcert

+7. Add read access to NT SERVICE\adfssrv
-    Verifiy that „read“ access for the ADFS service account was granted on the certificate.
-Open „certlm.msc“, select the new SSL certificate and select „All Tasks / Manage private keys“.
+    Verifiy that NT SERVICE\adfssrv have read access on the certificate.
-    Since this is a „Virtual Account“ we can see „NT SERVICE\adfssrv“ should have read access.
+	Open certlm.msc
+	select the new SSL certificate
+	select All Tasks / Manage private keys
+	Add NT SERVICE\adfssrv

-	On the WAP Server:
+	# On the WAP Server:

-    Import the new SSL certificate in the computers „MY“ certificate store.
+1. Import the new SSL certificate in the computers MY certificate store.

-    Configure the WAP service for the new certificate with this cmdlet.
+2. Configure the WAP service for the new certificate with this cmdlet.
-	Set-WebApplicationProxySslCertificate -Thumbprint 1E8B377DD54B7650612C98E4B8816501B4BB4985
+	Set-WebApplicationProxySslCertificate -Thumbprint ThumbPrint
-	Install-WebApplicationProxy -CertificateThumbprint 1E8B377DD54B7650612C98E4B8816501B4BB4985 -FederationServiceName sts.youradfsservice.com
+	Install-WebApplicationProxy -CertificateThumbprint ThumbPrint -FederationServiceName sts.youradfsservice.com

 	This step is missing in most documentations if you have existing WAP published applications.
 	Since every published application is configured seperately with a SSL certificate we had to change every app.

-All applications in my infrastructure were published with the same certificate, so I’m able to switch all apps to the new certificate with this cmdlet:
+3. IF all apps in the infrastructure were published with the same certificate, switch all apps to the new certificate with this cmdlet:

-	Get-WebApplicationProxyApplication | Set-WebApplicationProxyApplication -ExternalCertificateThumbprint 1E8B377DD54B7650612C98E4B8816501B4BB4985
+	Get-WebApplicationProxyApplication | Set-WebApplicationProxyApplication -ExternalCertificateThumbprint ThumbPrint